-It is notable that this policy does not consider proposals where the provision of overhead powerlines may be time limited.
-For example, when provided as part of a wind energy or mineral extraction development the provision of such infrastructure is often time limited.
+It is notable that this policy does not consider proposals where the provision of overhead powerlines may be time limited, for example, when provided as part of a wind energy or mineral extraction development.
 As currently drafted the same policy consideration would apply to a permanent development and a temporary proposal.
-It is our view that this would be unduly onerous on a temporary where restoration of the landscape would be conditioned upon removal and the timeframe for the development would be limited.
+It is our view that this would be unduly onerous on a temporarydevelopment where restoration of the landscape would be conditioned upon removal and the timeframe for the development would be limited.
 In its current form we consider that the policy fails against soundness test CE4.